AdityaDubey22/Digital-Clock/README.md

 # Digital clock project in Verilog with Vivado.

 # Project Overview
-This repository contains a digital clock project implemented using Verilog and designed for synthesis and simulation using Vivado software.
+This repository contains a digital clock project implemented using Verilog and designed for synthesis using Vivado software.
 The digital clock is capable of displaying the current time on a 7-segment display and includes additional features such as a timer, alarm, and stopwatch.

 # Features
 ## Time Display